nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 * You can start/stop the ftp server by right clicking on the site in the Sites section
 * You can change setting like authentication, authorization easily by double clicking on the FTP site under the Sites section in left pane

-### Option 2 - Create an FTP site using Filezilla Server
+### Option 2 - Setup FTP server using Filezilla Server
 * Download Filezilla server at https://filezilla-project.org/download.php?type=server
 * Run the executable and complete the installation.
 While installation, set the server administration password and remember the server administration port
 * After installation search for the application "Administer Filezilla server" and click "Connect to Filezilla FTP Server"